sbrockma/std-format/README.md

     npm i @sbrockma/std-format

-## Bundling
+## Compatibility

+This library is written in TypeScript and includes type declarations.
-This library is bundled with webpack to ESM, CJS and UMD bundles.
+It is bundled with Webpack into ESM, CJS, and UMD formats.

-- Does not do polyfills.
-- But!
-Trying to use legacy JS functions only.

-Transpiling
-- Compiled from TypeScript to JavaScript with ES6 target.
+* Only ES5-compatible JavaScript functions are used.
+* No polyfills are included.
-- CJS and UMD bundles transpiled with babel targets ie 11.
+* CJS and UMD bundles are transpiled with Babel for ES5/IE11 compatibility.
+* ESM bundle targets modern environments (ES6+).

+While designed for compatibility in mind, the library has not been explicitly tested against specific Node.js or browser versions.

 ## Usage